d33pcode/spaghettidevops/content/post/rendering-godrays-effect-as-postprocess-in-libgdx.md

 ### The basic idea

-Actually, there is a fair bit of maths involved in modelling volumetric light scattering (this is the badass name of the godrays effect).
+Actually, there is a fair bit of maths involved in modeling volumetric light scattering (this is the badass name of the godrays effect).
 We face two possibilities here:

 1. I'll explain all the maths, with the risk of boring you and possibly (probably) myself while writing this.
 We don't want that, do we?